-Change of use from retail will not be permitted unless it can be demonstrated that retailing is no longer a viable use, particularly by the premises having remained vacant for a long period despite reasonable attempts to market the premises for retail purposes on reasonable terms and conditions.
-(Evidence that the unit has not been made deliberately unviable, that marketing has been actively conducted for a reasonable period of time and that alternative retail uses have been fully explored will be required.)
-In all cases a shop window display frontage in keeping with the character of the location must be retained.
+Change of use from retail will not be permitted unless it can be demonstrated that retailing is no longer a viable use, particularly by the premises having remained vacant for at least a 12 month period despite reasonable attempts to market the premises for retail purposes on reasonable terms and conditions.
+(Evidence that the unit has not been made deliberately unviable, that marketing has been actively conducted for a reasonable period of time and that alternative retail uses have been fully explored will be required).

-BT4.1 The character of the village centre rests largely on its retail frontages and so it is important that they be retained.
-Such retail uses are an important resource for businesses, visitors and residents.
+- BT4.1 The character of the village centre rests largely on its retail frontages and so it is important that they be retained.
+Such retail uses are an important resource for businesses, visitors and residents. - BT4.2 The village shops in Findon are an essential part of the fabric of life for many residents.